Essential Oils Extraction Methods

-How an essence is extracted, depends on the plant type.
-There are several types of essential oil extraction methods commonly used today.
-The following is a brief description.
+How an essence is extracted, depends solely on the plant type.
+There are several basic types of extraction commonly used today.
+They are steam distillation, water distillation, cold press expression, solvent(chemical) extraction, and CO2 extraction.
+Maceration and Enfleurage are older less commonly used methods.
+The following is a brief description

 Steam distillation is the most common type of extraction.
-The extraction is done by filling a stainless steel* still with the parts of the CTEO (Chemo typed Essential Oil) plant to be distilled.
-A pure water source, like spring water, is heated and the steam passed into the still with the plant parts at low pressure (0.05 to 0.10 bar).
-Here the plant essence bursts from its specialized cell reservoirs, infuses with the steam, and passes from the still into a condensing coil cooled with water.
+It is done by filling a stainless steel* still with parts of the CTEO (Chemo typed Essential Oil) plant to be distilled.
+A pure water source, like spring water, is heated and steam passes into the still with the plant parts at low pressure (0.05 to 0.10 bar).
+Here the plant essence burst from its specialized cell reservoirs infuses with the steam and passes from the still into a condensing coil cooled with water.

-Expression or cold press essential oil extraction methods type is done mostly on citrus fruits like orange and lemon.
+Expression or Cold Press method of extraction is done mostly on citrus fruits like orange and lemon.
 The extraction can be done manually or mechanically.
-In both, the release of essence (the volatile aromatics) is accomplished by abrasion and laceration of the skin or rind.
+In both, the release of essence (essential oil) is accomplished by abrasion and laceration of the skin or rind.

-Solvent extraction is used primarily for the perfume industry (i.e. Jasmine).
+Solvent extraction is used primarily for the perfume industry.
 This method is the least desirable for aromatherapy usage as chemical residues of solvent, alcohol, and waxes remain in the finished product and can cause allergies or affect the immune system.
 Plant parts that are resinous, of low yield, or too delicate for steam extraction are candidates for solvent extraction.

 Solvent extraction occurs in three basic phases: